Brain2life/aws-cookbook/cdk-basics/README.md

 > [!CAUTION]
 > Default behavior for L1 construct during renaming is to delete and recreate the resource!
-> L2 constructs by default create a new bucket and then delete the resource.
+> L2 constructs by default creates a new bucket and then deletes the resource.

 ```yaml
 DeletionPolicy: Retain